 Terra Foundation for American Art

-Provides multi-year funding for research into the Rijksmuseum’s collection of jewellery and its conservation.
+Provides multi-annual funding for conservation and research of the Rijksmuseum’s jewellery collection.